 Source: Research data.

 Rotating torque (TQR) is a relevant parameter for monitoring drilling.
-This is because an exaggerated increase or decrease of the same represents a problem, from a drill string blocking to the end of the drill (Rocha et al., 2009).
-The automatic mode of operation showed rotation torque values 10.6% higher than those obtained in manual drilling for the holes made in waste rocks and 6.4% when compared to drilling in ores.
-For the rotation torque parameter, the gains represented by automation were 10.6%, according to table 8.
+This is because an exaggerated increase or decrease of the same represents a problem with a drill string blocking to the end of the drill (Rocha et al., 2009).
+The automatic mode of operation showed rotation torque values 10.6% higher than those obtained in manual drilling for the holes made in waste rock and 6.4% when compared to drilling in ore.
+For the rotation torque parameter, the gains represented by automation were 10.6%, according to Table 8.

 Table 8 – Rotating Torque (TQR) Automatic Drilling versus Manual Drilling.